javier-sy/musa-dsl/README.md

 A programming language DSL based on Ruby for musical composition.
 Emphasizes the creation of complex temporal structures independently of the audio rendering engine.

-Some works can be listened on [yeste.studio soundcloud](https://soundcloud.com/yeste-studio)
+Some works can be listened on [yeste.studio](https://soundcloud.com/yeste-studio) Soundcloud.